Cameron Gliddon

 Cameron Richard Gliddon (born 16 August 1989) is an Australian basketball coach and former professional player, currently the head coach of the Auckland Tuatara in the New Zealand National Basketball League (NZNBL).
 He played four years of college basketball for Concordia University before returning to Australia and joining the Cairns Taipans of the National Basketball League (NBL), where he won the NBL Rookie of the Year Award in 2013.
 After six seasons with the Taipans, he played two seasons for the Brisbane Bullets (2018–20), two for the South East Melbourne Phoenix (2020–22), and two for the New Zealand Breakers (2022–24).
 He also played in Poland, Russia and the New Zealand NBL throughout his career.
 In September 2024, he retired from playing and was appointed head coach of the Auckland Tuatara.

 Early life and career

-Gliddon was born in Perth, Western Australia, and grew up in Bunbury.
-He attended Bunbury Senior High School and played for the Bunbury Slammers in the Western Australian Basketball League (WABL).
+Gliddon was born in Perth, Western Australia, in the suburb of Duncraig.
+He grew up in Bunbury, Western Australia, where he attended Bunbury Senior High School and played in the Western Australian Basketball League (WABL).

-Gliddon debuted for the Slammers in the State Basketball League (SBL) in 2006, playing five games.
-In 2007, he moved to Canberra and played for the Australian Institute of Sport (AIS) in the South East Australian Basketball League (SEABL), averaging 7.1 points, 3.3 rebounds and 1.5 assists in 17 games.
+Gliddon debuted for the Bunbury Slammers of the State Basketball League (SBL) in the 2006 season, playing five games.
+In 2007, he moved to Canberra to attend the Australian Institute of Sport (AIS), where he played for the AIS men's team in the South East Australian Basketball League (SEABL), averaging 7.1 points, 3.3 rebounds and 1.5 assists in 17 games.
 He returned to the Slammers in 2009, playing six games.